 - Select items - Click on items and the Project Picker will close automatically.

-- Change Category (Mouse Wheel) - Roll the Mouse Wheel when the picker is open to change category (All, Pattern or Channel view).
+- Change Category (Mouse wheel) - Roll the Mouse wheel when the picker is open to change category (All, Pattern or Channel view).

-- Close (Esc) - Press the Escape key, Right-click on the Project Picker background or select an item.
+- Close (Esc) - Press the Escape key, Right-Click on the Project Picker background or select an item.

 Working with Clips

 Take the time to learn the Playlist keyboard shortcuts associated with your most common Clip operations.
-In particular, the shortcuts that swap between editing tool modes (2)
+In particular, the shortcuts that swap between editing tools are great time savers.

 Selection Methods (while in Draw or Paint mode)

-if so holding (Shift) will swap between Paint & Draw modes, although the cursor does not change in appearance.
+Most commonly you will be in Draw () or Paint () mode, if so holding (Shift) will swap between Paint & Draw modes, although the cursor does not change in appearance.
 Further, holding the ( Ctrl) key will temporarily enable Select mode:

 - Add to existing selection - Hold (Ctrl+Shift) while making a rectangular selection to add to the existing selection.